mrglaster/Art-For-Everywhere-Android-AR-Hackaton-App/README.md

 ## Art For Everywhere: The Android AR Hackaton App
 Arts For Everywhere is an Android App for to view works of art: paintings, statues and the like.
 It is enough to point the smartphone camera at a special marker and this or that work of art will appear in its place.
+At the moment, only the display of one single model for one marker is implemented, so you should not expect much.

 ## How was it planned